 Our instructor finally looked up, making eye contact around the room, and said, "No. The single most dangerous element in a hurricane is complacency."

-While Texas is still reeling from the devastation of Hurricane Harvey, another storm has quickly monopolized the news: Irma.
-The hurricane was upgraded to a potentially catastrophic Category 5 earlier this week, and if it remains as such, would be only the fourth of that magnitude to hit the United States on record.
-Let that sink in.
+Then in 2017, while Texas was still reeling from the devastation of Hurricane Harvey, another storm took over the news: Irma.
+The hurricane was upgraded to a potentially catastrophic Category 5.

 Hurricane Katrina was a 3; Harvey downgraded to a tropical storm the day after it made landfall.
 Category 5?
 Don't mess around.